RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/Glossary.rst

       system events and then calls an appropriate event-handler for each event.

     event-handler
       A function that processes an event.
+These functions are also called ``callback functions``.